Works at Cape Wools SA as a marketing consultant.

 How did it all begin?

 I also wanted to find a way to turn crochet into art, as I believe it is a Textile Art and should be valued as such, as we do with oils, ceramics and wood.
 The tree outside my office is full of finch nests and they are weaving, talking and working the whole day long.
 They were the inspiration for the name.
-I like being busy and do not sit still for long.
+I like being busy and do not sit still for long periods of time.

 Interview courtesy of http://hellohart.com/tag/dalena-white/